Human Instinkz—Design Research, 2018

 - Purely social solutions are unsuccessful.
 A productivity aspect is necessary to long term social connection.

-In a second ATC observation, we had a applied an adapted approach: We asked for sketches which depict their feeling in the current ATC versus a feeling they would like to feel ideal ATC feeling.
+In a second ATC observation, an adapted approach was applied: Asking for sketches which depict their feeling in the current ATC versus a feeling they would like to feel ideal ATC feeling.

 The leadership also incorporated a new exercise into this call which happened on a shared board where each of the participants gave kudos to each of the teams.
-We realized that the leadership was trying to incorporate more emotional activities into the meeting structure, a space we felt had been missing in the past.
+The leadership was trying to incorporate more emotional activities into the meeting structure, a space that the research showed had been missing in the past.

 Siloed — Most employees only feel connected through leadership rather than horizontally, with colleagues across teams.

 Grounded Connection — TER wants to feel grounded through something tangible, an image, a touch, an emotion.